RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/database-recovery.md

 1. To verify that the recovered databases are now active, run: `rladmin status`

-After the databases are recovered, make sure that your redis clients can successfully connect to the cluster.
+After the databases are recovered, make sure that your redis clients can successfully connect to the databases.